-The Board of the Hogar Albergue para Niños Jesús de Nazaret receives a donation of a 60 thousand kilowatts electrical plant with the capacity to provide power for up to five days.
-The plant provides power to El Hogar during emergencies.
-The donation of the plant was possible thanks to the collaboration among the ‘Amor, Paz y Esperanza Para los Más Necesitados’, the City of Mayagüez, the JV Electric Company (who donated the installation of the plant), and other anonymous donors.2007
+The Hogar receives a donation of a 60 thousand kilowatts electrical plant with the capacity to provide power for up to five days.
+The plant provides power to the Hogar during emergencies.
+The donation of the plant was possible thanks to the collaboration among the ‘Amor, Paz y Esperanza Para los Más Necesitados’, the City of Mayagüez, the JV Electric Company (who donated the installation of the plant), and several anonymous donors.

 In October of 2013, the Department of Transportation and Public Works formally transfers, free of charge, the land and structure the institution occupies so that it may continue to offer shelter to children victims of abuse.
-The transfer was approved in 2012 by the Legislative Assembly through the Joint Resolution #W3-2012.2013
+The transfer was approved in 2012 by the Legislative Assembly through the Joint Resolution #W3-2012.

 The Hogar Albergue para Niños Jesús de Nazaret celebrates twenty years of providing love, services, and a better future to boys and girls from Puerto Rico who have been victims of neglect or abuse.
-El Hogar celebrates its anniversary by holding an Open House on Sunday May 3rd to thank all the entities, associations and individuals who have made its operation possible for the past two decades.
-The Open House festivities were dedicated to the Hogar's founders, Don Jesús y Doña Carmen Morales.2015
+The Hogar celebrates its anniversary by holding an Open House on Sunday May 3rd to thank all the entities, associations and individuals who have made its operation possible for the past two decades.
+The Open House festivities were dedicated to the Hogar's founders, Don Jesús y Doña Carmen Morales.